frederic-perez/AmE-dictionary/data/dictionary.md

 __Chick-fil-A__ _n_
 __chicken > game of chicken__
 __chicken coop__ _n_ :two: A farm building for housing poultry. _Syn_ coop, hencoop, henhouse
+__chicken feed__ _n_ /CHIK-en feed/ [:scroll: Why chicken feed, as opposed to, say, cattle feed.
+The term alludes to a chicken’s relatively small size and hence their needing a small amount of feed.
+Also, they scratch at the soil in search for insects, seeds, etc.] A small amount of something, especially money.
 __chicken feet__ _n_ The feet of a chicken, stripped of their outer layer of skin, and cooked.
 __Chicken Little__ _n_ :dart: (Chicken Littles) An alarmist or person who panics easily. _Chicken Little travel agents say the place is dangerous._
 __chicken pot pie__